Elton John vows to keep making music as he turns 75

-LONDON (AFP) - British pop superstar Elton John turned 75 on Friday (March 25), but vowed to keep making music, even as he tours the world for the final time.
+LONDON • British pop superstar Elton John turned 75 yesterday, but vowed to keep making music, even as he tours the world for the final time.

-The flamboyant former Reg Dwight has become a stalwart of the music scene since the 1970s, with a string of hits including Crocodile Rock, Candle In The Wind and Rocketman.
+The flamboyant singer, formerly known as Reg Dwight, has been a stalwart of the music scene since the 1970s, with a string of hits including Crocodile Rock, Candle In The Wind and Rocketman.

-He has also fronted a high-profile campaign for research against HIV/Aids, raising millions of pounds for charities.
+He has also fronted a high-profile campaign for research against HIV/Aids, raising millions of dollars for charities.

 The singer-songwriter, who became Sir Elton in 1998 when he was knighted by Queen Elizabeth II, said he was not usually nostalgic but described the three-quarter century as a "milestone".